Academic Support and Administrative Department

 - How are results being shared and discussed with relevant staff and faculty (if applicable)

 - What changes, if any, are being made as a result of the assessment?

 Section C: Summary of Other Departmental Assessments, Initiatives, or Changes

-Section C captures any other program and service improvements or changes that may have occurred not previously planned or noted in the annual report from last year 2016-17.
+Section C captures any other program and service improvements or changes that may have occurred not previously planned or noted in the annual report from last year the previous year.